C-Vac/ssg/notes.md

   2. Join all the HTMLNode blocks under one large parent HTMLNode for the pages.
   3. Use a recursive to_html() method to convert the HTMLNode and all its nested nodes to a giant HTML string and inject it in the HTML template.
 2. Write the full HTML string to a file for that page in the /public directory.

+USE python3 -m http.server 8888 TO START SERVER